sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ![](./images/cipdemo/store_inventory_assembly_test.gif)

 The orders flow can't be (easily) tested inside of the Assembly test view as it requires a json payload.
 We will test this using the flow below.

+15. Create an API Product
+16. Add your APIs to the Product
+17. Publish the product

 ## Test the entire flow